duckets/dj-tuition/content/en/homepage/prices.md

 header_menu: true
 ---

 **Intro Session.
-1 hour:** £40
+90 mins:** £40
-One hour intro session, we get started at wherever your current skill and experience takes you.
+Including a free half-hour consulation where we discuss your experience so far, the music you're interested in, and your goals for DJing.
+Then a full one hour intro session, where we get started and go wherever your current skill and experience takes you.

 **Individual progress sessions.
 1 hour:** £40
 After your intro session, progress sessions are customized to suit you, including a written recap and learn-at-home suggestions after each session.